pronamic/wp-pronamic-pay-with-mollie-for-woocommerce/readme.txt

 When you sell international it’s a good practise to offer local payment methods.
 Therefore you can set payment methods per country.
 Like Bancontact for Belgium and Giropay for Germany.

 = Surcharging =
 You can set surcharging fees for payment methods.
-Please note that for most countries surcharging is not allowed for multiple payment methods.
+Please note that for most countries surcharging is not allowed for most payment methods.

 == Installation ==